Jese310S/CA-Workbook/README.md

 # Q9
 #### Explain type coercion
-- Type coercion is the process of changing a data type into another valid data type for use in programming.
-For example: in Ruby, if I was to receive a string input of `"9"` but I needed to use this input in a mathematical calculation in a later variable or operation, I could use a method like `.to_i` appended to the `gets` method that receives it to change it to the Integer `9`.
-Another example of type coercion in Ruby is using `.to_f` to convert the previously mentioned Integer into a Float (decimal number) for use in financial operations, for instance.
+- Type coercion is the process of changing a data type into another data type for use in your programming.
+For example: in Ruby, there was a string whith an input of `"9"` but I needed the numerical version to use in a calculation in a later variable or function, I could use a method like `.to_i`.
+This appended with the `gets` method that receives it to change the string input to the Integer `9`.
+Another example of type coercion in Ruby is using `.to_f`.
+This will convert the input into a Float (decimal number) for use in the program.

 #### sources:
 - [https://en.wikipedia.org/wiki/Type_conversion](https://en.wikipedia.org/wiki/Type_conversion)